European powers unveil new trade channel with Iran

 “It is a political act,” French Foreign Minister Jean-Yves Le Drian told reporters after a meeting of EU counterparts in Bucharest.
 “It is a gesture to protect European companies.”

-Britain’s Jeremy Hunt said the three countries were working closely with Tehran to finalise arrangement to allow for humanitarian, pharmaceutical, agricultural and consumer trade.
+Britain’s Jeremy Hunt said the three countries were working closely with Tehran to finalize arrangement to allow for humanitarian, pharmaceutical, agricultural and consumer trade.